 This online arbitration training program is accredited by the Alternative Dispute Resolution Institute of Canada (ADRIC) and meets the education training component required to achieve the Qualified Arbitrator designation.

 Entrance Requirements: Post-Secondary degree or diploma and OR relevant experience

-The Arbitration for Professionals certificate will provide you with the knowledge and practical skills to arbitrate, manage and resolve issues and determine the outcome of various disputes.
-This course is designed for those wishing to become arbitrators, or who seek a greater understanding of the skills involved in arbitration.
+The Arbitration and Alternative Dispute Resolution certificate will provide you with the knowledge and practical skills to arbitrate, manage and resolve issues and determine the outcome of various disputes.
+This online accredited arbitration training course is designed for those wishing to become arbitrators, or who seek a greater understanding of the skills involved in arbitration.

 What is an Arbitrator?